emptiesvoid-cloud/QF_solver/docs/comparisons/qf-vs-calculix.md

 ---
 # QF Solver vs CalculiX

+This comparison is intended as a technical selection guide, not as a claim that one solver is universally superior to another.

 QF Solver and CalculiX are both open-source finite-element projects with a strong structural-mechanics orientation.